nls1729/acme-code/activities-config/README.txt

 2019-03-08 Added diable-enable on monitor change to handle loss of diabled hot corner
            for laptop.
 Changed Tile Maximized Effect to be more efficient.

-2019-03-16 Thanks to rockon999 for his merge request that fixed Gnome Shell 3.32 issues.
+2019-03-16 Thanks to rockon999 for his merge request that fixed Gnome Shell 3.32 issues
+           for extension-reloader  It was helpful in updating activities-config.

 2019-03-20 Changes for GS3.32 are not compatible with earlier versions.
 Changing
            metadata.json to reflect only version 3.32.
+Added set and get methods to the ActivitiesIconButton GObject class to allow access to variables that are not visible to previous javascript.
+Modified the previous javascript to use the get and set methods.
+Added imports.misc.util to replace calls where the util code was previously accessible through main.js.
+Increased delay for feature to move the ActivitiesIconButton from top left corner to top right corner.
 ...

 zip file: Sat Mar 16 15:57:30 EDT 2019 baf8ccb69b5a0719f7cd1272fe2e4df1f6c23f05